 • The main entrance (on the SW corner of the building) is unlocked from 8:00 a.m. to 4:30 p.m.
 The back entrance on the NE corner of the building remains locked 24/7

-If you require access to CRL during the evening, or on weekends a Swipe Card or FOB can be issued through Security.
-Please submit your request to Sheri, who will make the necessary arrangements, on your behalf.
+If you require access to CRL during the evening or on weekends, please submit your request to Sheri Burns for a Swipe Card that can be issued through Security.

 Space